 - 3.01 Definition of Teacher Effectiveness.
-Effective Teachers in the state of Colorado have the knowledge, skills, and commitments needed to provide excellent and equitable learning opportunities and growth for all students.
-They strive to support growth and development, close achievement gaps and to prepare diverse student populations for postsecondary and workforce success.
-Effective Teachers facilitate mastery of content and skill development, and employ and adjust evidence-based strategies and approaches for students who are not achieving mastery and students who need acceleration.
+Effective Teachers in the state of Colorado have the knowledge, skills, and commitments that ensure that they are able needed to provide excellent and equitable learning opportunities and growth for all students.
+They strive to support growth and development, close achievement gaps and to prepare diverse student populations for postsecondary success.
+Effective Teachers facilitate mastery of content and skill development, and identify and employ appropriate strategies employ and adjust evidence-based strategies and approaches for students who are not achieving mastery and students who need acceleration.
 They also develop in students the skills, interests and abilities necessary to be lifelong learners, as well as for democratic and civic participation.
-Effective Teachers communicate high expectations to students and their families and utilize diverse strategies to engage them in a mutually supportive teaching and learning environment.
+Effective Teachers communicate high expectations to students and their families and find waysutilize diverse strategies to engage them in a mutually supportive teaching and learning environment.
 Because effective Teachers understand that the work of ensuring meaningful learning opportunities for all students cannot happen in isolation, they engage in collaboration, continuous reflection, on-going learning and leadership within the profession. - 3.02 Teacher Quality Standards.
-The Teacher Quality Standards outline the knowledge and skills required of an effective Teacher and will be used to evaluate Teachers in the state of Colorado.
-All School Districts and BOCES shall base their evaluations of licensed classroom Teachers on the full set of Teacher Quality Standards and associated detailed Elements included below, or shall adopt their own locally developed standards that meet or exceed the Teacher Quality Standards and Elements.
-School Districts and BOCES that adopt their own locally developed standards shall crosswalk those standards to the Teacher Quality Standards and Elements, so that the School District or BOCES is able to report the data required by section 6.04 of these rules. - 3.02 (A) Quality Standard I: Teachers demonstrate mastery of and pedagogical expertise in the content they teach.
-The elementary Teacher is an expert in literacy and mathematics and is knowledgeable in all other content that he or she teaches (e.g., science, social studies, arts, physical education, or world languages).
-The secondary Teacher has knowledge of literacy and mathematics and is an expert in his or her content endorsement area(s). - 3.02 (A) (1) Element a: Teachers provide instruction that is aligned with the Colorado Academic Standards; their District's organized plan of instruction; and the individual needs of their students. - 3.02 (A) (2) Element b: Teachers demonstrate knowledge of student literacy development in reading, writing, speaking and listening. - 3.02 (A) (3) Element c: Teachers demonstrate knowledge of mathematics and understand how to promote student development in numbers and operations, algebra, geometry and measurement, and data analysis and probability. - 3.02 (A) (4) Element d: Teachers demonstrate knowledge of the content, central concepts, tools of inquiry, appropriate evidence-based instructional practices and specialized character of the disciplines being taught. - 3.02 (A) (5) Element e: Teachers develop lessons that reflect the interconnectedness of content areas/disciplines. - 3.02 (A) (6) Element f: Teachers make instruction and content relevant to students and take actions to connect students' background and contextual knowledge with new information being taught. - 3.02 (B) Quality Standard II: Teachers establish a safe, inclusive and respectful learning environment for a diverse population of students.
+Effective Teachers in the state of Colorado demonstrate a positive impact on student outcomes, including advancing student academic growth and closing the achievement gap by demonstrating excellence against the following professional standards.
+The Teacher Quality Standards outline the knowledge and skills required of an effective Teacher and provide the foundation for preparation, licensure, professional development, and evaluation of Teachers in the state of Colorado All School Districts and BOCES shall base their evaluations of licensed classroom Teachers on the full set of Teacher Quality Standards and associated detailed descriptions of knowledge and skills (also known as Elements) included below, or shall adopt their own locally developed standards that are substantially similar to the Teacher Quality Standards and Elements.
+School Districts and BOCES that adopt their own locally developed standards shall crosswalk those standards to the Teacher Quality Standards and Elements, so that the School District or BOCES is able to report the data required by section 6.04 of these rules.